 But what I do know is how to get the most out of vape mods (and what all their settings do).

-The wattage of a box mod, in layman’s terms, is essentially the amount of power you tank from the battery and send to the atomizer.
+The wattage of a box mod, in layman’s terms, is essentially the amount of power you send from the mod’s battery to the atomizer (AKA your vape tank).

 Higher wattages equal more power, and this, in turn, creates a hotter, more intense hit.